 The tiny bog turtle measures only about four inches.
 The northern population of bog turtles ranges from New York and western Massachusetts and south to Maryland.
 The bog turtle prefers to live in open canopy, unpolluted, herbaceous sedge meadows and fens bordered by wooded areas.
 They depend upon a diverse habitat for foraging, nesting, basking and hibernating, and they can be a good indicator of water quality and wetland function.

-The greatest threats to bog turtles include habitat degradation and fragmentation from land conversion, habitat succession due to invasive exotic and native plants, and illegal trade and collecting.
+The greatest threats to bog turtles include habitat degradation and fragmentation from land conversion, habitat succession because of invasive exotic and native plants, and illegal trade and collecting.
 Changes in land use or alterations in water flow reduce a wetland’s ability to function.
-Wetland habitats have been drained and filled for development, agriculture, road construction and impoundments have severely fragmented the remaining habitat and have created physical barriers, isolating existing bog turtle populations.
+Wetland habitats that have been drained and filled for development, agriculture and roads have severely fragmented the remaining habitat, isolating existing bog turtle populations.
 In the past 30 years, the turtle has disappeared from more than 50 percent of the wetlands it once inhabited.
 The U.S. Fish and Wildlife Service listed the turtle as threatened in 1997.

 Most of the remaining bog turtle habitat is privately owned.
 Many of the wetlands are located in agricultural areas where livestock are frequently grazed.
 NRCS works with landowners to use prescribed grazing, which enhances habitat by slowing natural plant succession and minimizing the encroachment of invasive native and exotic plant species.
 As part of prescribed grazing plans, NRCS works to ensure lands are not overgrazed, creating a win for both the ag producers and this rare turtle.